Yusra-Amin/A02/README.md

 # Definitions
 Branch
 : Saparate line of development in a repository
+Clone
-###Clone: Creating local copy of a GitHub repository on a computer
+: Creating local copy of a GitHub repository on a computer
 ###Commit: Saving changes with discriptive messages
 ###Fetch: Downloading updates from a remote repository without merging them
 ###Git: A version control that tracks changes in code